kleqing/VAIO-SVF14217SGW-Hackintosh/README.md

 <h1 align="center">Sony VAIO SVF14217SGW Hackintosh</h1>

 ![lspcon_debug](./img/desktop.png)
-<h6 align="center">Preview</h6>
+<h6 align="center">Desktop preview</h6>

 ## Attention: Please read all the issues I wrote here before you use this EFI!

 May be you will asked me why should you read all of the issues here.
 The answer is:
 - The VAIO notebooks series are the hardest notebook to Hackintosh.
-The main reason is it didn't support 'Boot Priority' in UEFI!
+The main reason is it didn't support select "Boot Priority" in UEFI!
 - Required DSDT to patch to make some hardware working, not SSDT (except: GPU, etc.)

 * Issues: